lamhq/tech-notes/devops/aws/4-storage/1-block-storage/2-ebs/1-overview.md

 You can scale Amazon EBS volumes in two ways:
 - Increase the volume size, as long as it doesn't increase above the maximum size limit.
 For EBS volumes, the maximum amount of storage you can have is 16 TB.
 - Attach multiple volumes to a single Amazon EC2 instance.

-### Use Cases

-Amazon EBS is useful when you need to retrieve data quickly and have data persist long-term.
-Volumes are commonly used in the following scenarios:

-- Operating systems: Boot/root volumes to store an operating system.
-- Databases: A storage layer for databases running on Amazon EC2 that rely on transactional reads and writes.
-- Enterprise applications: Amazon EBS provides reliable block storage to run business-critical applications.
-- Throughput-intensive applications: Applications that perform long, continuous reads and writes.

-### Benefits

-- **High availability**: When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss from single points of failure.
-- **Data persistence**: The storage persists even when your instance doesn't.
-- **Data encryption**: All EBS volumes support encryption.
-- **Flexibility**: EBS volumes support on-the-fly changes.
-You can modify volume type, volume size, and input/output operations per second (IOPS) capacity without stopping your instance.
-- **Backups**: Amazon EBS provides you the ability to create backups of any EBS volume.

-### EBS Snapshots

-Since your EBS volumes consist of the data from You can take incremental backups of EBS volumes by creating Amazon EBS snapshots.

-An EBS snapshot is an incremental backup.
-The first backup taken of a volume copies all the data.
-For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.

-> EBS snapshots can be used to create multiple new volumes, whether they're in the same Availability Zone or a different one.
->
-> When you take a snapshot of any of your EBS volumes, these backups are stored redundantly in multiple Availability Zones using Amazon S3.
->
-> This aspect of storing the backup in Amazon S3 will be handled by AWS, so you won't need to interact with Amazon S3 to work with your EBS snapshots.
-You simply manage them in the EBS console (which is part of the EC2 console).